 Dogs and Cyclists are Not Best Friends

 As much as St. Petersburg is a cycling friendly community, it is a dog loving city.
 We love dogs too, but not when they jump on or attack people.
-If you are injured in an encounter with a domestic animal, you need to find out the name and contact information for the owner.
-Their homeowners’ insurance policy may provide coverage for your bicycle and your injuries.
+If you are injured in an encounter with a domestic animal, you need to find out the name and contact information for the owner because their homeowners’ insurance policy may provide coverage for your bicycle and your injuries.

 Other Common Causes of Cycling Crashes in St. Pete